Spartan Delta Corp. (SDE.V) (CVE:SDE) PT Raised to C$6.00 at National Bank Financial

 Spartan Delta Corp.
-(SDE.V) (CVE:SDE) had its price target raised by National Bank Financial from C$5.00 to C$6.00 in a research note issued on Thursday, BayStreet.CA reports.
-The brokerage currently has an “outperform” rating on the stock.
-National Bank Financial’s price objective would suggest a potential upside of 55.84% from the stock’s current price.
+(SDE.V) (CVE:SDE) had its price target lifted by analysts at National Bank Financial from C$5.00 to C$6.00 in a report released on Wednesday, BayStreet.CA reports.
+The firm currently has an “outperform” rating on the stock.
+National Bank Financial’s price objective indicates a potential upside of 51.90% from the stock’s previous close.

 Spartan Delta Corp. engages in the exploration, development, and production of petroleum and natural gas properties in the Western Canadian Sedimentary Basin in Canada.
 As of December 31, 2019, it held working interests in 10.7 net oil wells and 25.8 net gas wells in the Valhalla/Rycroft area of Alberta.